Inca Trail 2027 Limited spots! Book in advance & secure your place Secure Your Spot

 Written by: Incatrailhikeperu May 7, 2022

-From the Machu Picchu Citadel — should you hike Huayna Picchu or Machu Picchu Mountain?
+Should You Climb Huayna Picchu or Machu Picchu Mountain?

-Along the climb, there are areas of great exposure to big drop off and the top can feel very crowded.
-However, the great thing about Huayna Picchu is that when you’re at the peak, you are able to look straight down over the Machu Picchu ruins and the Urubamba River.
+The great thing about Huayna Picchu is that when you’re at the peak, you are able to look straight down over the Machu Picchu ruins and the Urubamba River.
 It is a faster hike and you get the bonus of seeing some partially completed Inca buildings.
 The hike will take about 2 hours, roundtrip.
 Finally, please note that the trail can be very slippery when it’s wet or rainy.

 Are the entrance tickets limited?